EquiMed logo.

 Stallions are long-term carriers and shedders of the disease because the virus is testosterone-dependent, and the virus may become established in the secondary sex glands.
 Stallions may also spread the virus by the respiratory route during the first weeks after the initial infection.
 Mares, geldings, and foals that are infected may shed the virus for a couple of weeks, but virus transmission usually ends within three weeks.

-Halters, other tack, water buckets, corral fences, transport trailers, and anything a horse can breathe on may become contaminated with the virus, and it may be transmitted to other horses in close proximity via the respiratory route.
+Halters, other tack, water buckets, corral fences, transport trailers, and anything a horse can breathe on may become contaminated with the virus, and it may be transmitted to other horses in close proximity when they breath in the virus.

 Symptoms